-Mitchell WASIK - Obituary
+MITCHELL WASIK - Obituary

-MITCHELL LOUIS WASIK, QC, LL.B, P.Eng.
-The family of Mitchell Wasik announces with great sadness his passing on Thursday, June 18, 2020.
-Mitch was the beloved husband of Barbara (nee Veldhuis), father to Matthew (Fiona) and Timothy (Sheri) and step-father to Stephen Cooney.
+WASIK QC, LL.B, P.Eng., MITCHELL LOUIS The family of Mitchell Wasik announces with great sadness his passing on Thursday, June 18, 2020.
+Mitch was the beloved husband of Barbara (nee Veldhuis); father to Matthew (Fiona) and Timothy (Sheri); and step-father to Stephen Cooney.
 He was a proud Poppi to Ryan, Colin, Alexandria, Lauren and Calleigh.
-Born September 26, 1936 in Hamilton, ON, Mitch was the son of Antonio and Katarzyna Wasik.
-In his early years, Mitch excelled at many sports - particularly water polo where he played on 5 Canadian championship teams - including several City Championships.
+Born September 26, 1936, in Hamilton, ON, Mitch was the son of Antonio and Katarzyna Wasik.
+In his early years, Mitch excelled at many sports – particularly water polo, where he played on 5 Canadian championship teams – including several City Championships.
 As one of his former teammates quoted "Mitch was a giant in goal".
-He graduated from Queens University (1955- 1959) with a BSci (Elec Eng) and was a valuable member to Queens Golden Gaels 1956 Yates Cup Championship team - a team that was later inducted into the Queen's Football Hall of Fame.
+He graduated from Queens University (1955-1959), with a B.Sci.
+(Electrical Engineering), and was a valuable member to Queen's Golden Gaels 1956 Yates Cup Championship team – a team that was later inducted into the Queen's Football Hall of Fame.
 After practicing as an engineer for a few years at General Electric, Mitch decided to return to school to pursue a law degree.
 After graduating from Osgood Law School in 1968, Mitch began his lengthy legal career.
-To list all his achievements and the lives he impacted would require a novel so we will recite just a few.
+To list all his achievements and the lives he impacted would require a novel, so we will recite just a few.
 Chief Legal Council at Dominion Stores, Polysar and Mitel; President of the Lawyers Club of Canada, and President of IAPA.
 In his spare time, he loved spending time at the family cottage in Cedar Springs Community Club.
-To those who knew him, Mitch's life was characterized by his unrelenting deeds of kindness - always lending a helping hand for other's in need, having a generous heart for his friends and family while expecting nothing in return.
+To those who knew him, Mitch's life was characterized by his unrelenting deeds of kindness - always lending a helping hand for other's in need, having a generous heart for his friends and family, while expecting nothing in return.
 We love you.
 We miss you every day.
 A Celebration of Life will be scheduled at a later date.
 In lieu of flowers, donations may be made to Diabetes Canada, or the charity of your choice.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.